wp99cp/continual-learning/readme.md

 ## Hyperparameters

-Inside `main.py` you find multiple parameters you can tweak to select which experiments get executed, what dataset is used.
+Inside `main.py`, you find multiple parameters you can tweak to select which experiments get executed what dataset is used.
 Essential hyperparameters such as `batch_size`, `number of tasks` etc. can also be tuned directly within `main.py`.

-Additional experiment specific hyperparameters can be found in the corresponding experiment classes.
-Essential hyperparameters that are shared across all experiments can be found on `experiments/base_experiment.py`, here the `lr`, optimizer, ... are defined and can be changed.
+Additional experiment-specific hyperparameters can be found in the corresponding experiment classes.
+Essential hyperparameters that are shared across all experiments can be found on `experiments/base_experiment.py`.
+Here the `lr`, optimizer, ... are defined and can be changed.

 ## Results